Sergendel/FitBeat/README.md

 ## 🚀 Project Overview

 **FitBeat** is an intelligent music recommendation agent powered by an LLM (Large Language Model) designed explicitly for context-driven music selection.
-Users describe emotional or situational contexts (e.g., "energetic music for gym workout"), and FitBeat automatically translates these descriptions into detailed song parameters such as tempo, energy, danceability, and retrieves suitable songs from a dataset.
+Users describe emotional or situational contexts (e.g., \"energetic music for gym workout\"), and FitBeat automatically translates these descriptions into detailed song parameters such as tempo, energy, danceability, and retrieves suitable songs from a dataset.
 It then downloads and converts these tracks from YouTube into mp3 format.

 The goal is to demonstrate robust ML engineering skills, particularly in developing LLM-driven autonomous agents.